blackbaud/sky-api-docs/content/support/changelog/gift/index.md

 Monitor this page to keep up with the [Gift API (Beta)]({{ stache.config.portal_endpoints_gift }}) latest changes and {{ stache.config.api_type_name }} service releases.

+##2017-11-29

+#### Changed

+- The [Gift list endpoint]({{stache.config.portal_endpoints_gift_get_list}}) now includes an option to filter gifts based on their post status.
+The optional `post_status` query parameter, which can be specified multiple times to imply a logical OR, filters the results to only include gifts with the specified post statuses.
+For example, `post_status=DoNotPost&post_status=Posted` filters the results to gifts that are marked either DoNotPost or Posted.

+- The [Gift list endpoint]({{stache.config.portal_endpoints_gift_get_list}}) now includes an option to filter gifts based on their gift type.
+The optional `gift_type` query parameter, which can be specified multiple times to imply a logical OR, filters the results to only include gifts with the specified gift types.
+For example, `gift_type=MatchingGiftPledge&gift_type=RecurringGift` filters the results to gifts of type MatchingGiftPledge or RecurringGift.

 ##2017-11-01

 ### Changed